robertdebock/learn-terraform/ADVANCED/local-values.md

 ## Explanation

-Sometimes using input [variables](https://www.terraform.io/docs/language/values/variables.html) are not enough.
+Sometimes using input [variables](https://www.terraform.io/docs/language/values/variables.html) is not enough.
 For example: imagine you want to ask a user for a `size`, which can be"

 - `small`
 - `medium`